Current situation (2023)

 Each time ECAR has endorsed and supported these legislative procedures and has vigorously defended the liberalisation of the visible spare parts market by organising meetings with and talking to Members of the European Parliament, with Commission’s officials, with representatives of the Member States in Brussels and with the national administrations.

-In May 2014, however, despite that fact that the Commission and the European Parliament majority had fully supported the Repairs Clause, the European Commission withdrew its proposal to introduce a Europe-wide Repairs Clause in the Design Directive due to the 10 years of discussion, delay, postponement and blockage, from some Member States in the Council of Ministers (France, Germany, Sweden, Czech Republic, Romania and Slovenia).
+In May 2014, however, despite that fact that the Commission and the European Parliament majority had fully supported the Repair Clause, the European Commission withdrew its proposal to introduce a Europe-wide Repair Clause in the Design Directive due to the 10 years of discussion, delay, postponement and blockage, from some Member States in the Council of Ministers (France, Germany, Sweden, Czech Republic, Romania and Slovenia).

 Further to the withdrawal of its proposal, the European Commission announced in its Work Program for 2014 the intention to reassess this issue through the on-going general review of the European design protection’s regime.

 As a first step of this analysis, the Commission entrusted the consultancy Europe Economics with the preparation of an economic study on industrial designs, which builds on the results of an online questionnaire and interviews conducted among stakeholders.
 The conclusion of the authors is clear and again fully supports the ECAR position: a European-wide repair clause should be introduced and design protection should not be extended to visible automotive spare parts.

 As a second step of the review, the Commission ordered a legal study to a consortium with the aim of, inter alia, examining whether harmonisation has facilitated the system of design protection in the internal market and whether further harmonisation is required and aiming also at determining whether there is a need for further harmonisation of national legislation which would bring benefits to users and consumers.

 The Legal Study concluded in June 2016 that: